Property investing and stock market investing are more similar than most people realise.

 I know this idea, that stock market investing and property investing are really quite similar, can be a hard sell.

 Believe me, I’ve spoken to a lot of people about housing and the stock market and 90% of them “get” property investing while 90% of them think that buying shares in the stock market is just too risky.

 The truth is that they don’t have to be chalk and cheese.

-They can both be thought of as sensible investments in income producing assets which are very likely, over many years, to grow both their incomes and their capital values at rates which leave inflation in the dust.
+They can both be thought of as sensible investments in income-producing assets which are very likely, over many years, to grow both their incomes and their capital values at rates that leave inflation in the dust.